Agave

 - Leaf Description:

-- Rosettes of stemless fleshy leaves with entire or serrated margins and pointed sharp tips in various sizes depending on the species.
+- Rosettes of stemless fleshy leaves with entire or serrated margins and many have sharp teeth along the margin and tip.
+Depending on the species, leaves range from a few inches to 8 feet long.
 Many have a glaucous coating on the surface and may be faceted.
+They can be pale green to blue-grey and can be variegated or striped.

 -